aralroca/aralroca.com/posts/first-steps-in-webgl.md

 }
 ```

-The `clearColor` is setting the background color of the canvas, using a kind of RGBA, that the values instead of 0-255, are from 0 to 1.
+The `clearColor` method sets the background color of the canvas using RGBA (with values from 0 to 1).

-The `clear` what it does is clears buffers to preset values.
-The values of the used constants depends on your GPU capacity.
+Furthermore, the `clear` method clears buffers to preset values.
+Used constants values are going to depend on your GPU capacity.

-Once we have the canvas created, we are ready to render the triangle inside using WebGL...
-Although it's not that simple.
-Let's see how to do it in the following sections.
+Once we have the canvas created, we are ready to render the inside triangle using WebGL...
+Let's see how.

 ## Vertex coordinates

-Once we have our canvas created, we need to know that all vectors that we are going to define inside the canvas, are from -1 to 1.
-So, the corners of the canvas are:
+First of all, we need to know that all these vectors range from -1 to 1.

+Corners of the canvas:

 <img style="max-width: 400px" src="/images/blog-images/coordinates-webgl.png" alt="Coordinates" class="center" />